hphelion/documentation/cloudos/install.license.md

 2. Click Licensing.

+3. In the licensing information, note the Instance ID value for your cloud.
+The HP Support representative will need this value when your new license is generated.

-3. In the licensing information, enter the license key (alphanumeric characters) that was given to you by the HP Support representative.
+4. Now enter the license key (alphanumeric characters) given to you by the HP Support representative.

 ## Next Step

 Before leaving the Operational Dashboard, you should become familiar with certain tasks that you may perform, as needed, with the Cloud OS updates and extensions.
 See the next topic, [Updates and Extensions](/cloudos/install/updates-extensions/).

+<a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>